heistp/irtt/README.md

 	- Add per-IP limiting
   - Improve server close by repeating close packets up to four times
 - Make sure no garbage created in either client or server during test
-- Add ability for client to request random fill from server
 - Refactor events to allow for more than 64 total event types
 - Write a SmokePing probe (for FreeNet)